 25:0 – 30 + for Cruising

-This was a big jump for Diesel tuning worldwide, and a lot of costs were involved but Rob kept faith having the knowledge that diesel did run lean he just didn’t know how lean...
-At last Tuners had a tool which could measure Diesels for correct tuning purposes.
+This was a big jump for Diesel tuning worldwide, a lot of costs were involved but Rob kept faith having the knowledge that diesel did run lean he just didn’t know how lean...
+At last Tuners had a tool which could measure Diesels for correct and repeatable tuning purposes.